ZANELE-MASEKO/HTML-JAVASCRIPT-prjs/README.md

 # HTML-JAVASCRIPT-prjs
-These are my html/javasript projects
+These are my html/javasript projects.